RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 - Similar Cases<br>
  <i>(Golden Era Hollywood to PRESENT)</i>

-<b>Needing <i>Better Quality, Access to Services, and Better Lives</i> in the Arts, 165 Cases are Listed as Foundations to the Present.<br>
+Needing <i>Better Quality, Access to Services, and Better Lives</i> in the Arts, 165 Cases are Listed as Foundations to the Present.<br>

 <b>Example of Presentation of Cases:<br>
 </b>